Krish480/MindArena-Quiz-App/README.md

 - Store quiz questions and correct answers in a JavaScript array or object.
 - Dynamically populate the quiz using this data.

-### Additional Features (Optional)
-- Timer for each question.
-- Images or multimedia in questions.
-- Hints or explanations for correct answers.

 ## Deliverables
 - HTML file with quiz layout and questions.
 - CSS file for styling.